alecastrovisk/savepass-desafio-ignite/README.md

 - Expo Clipboard to copy and paste your password
 - React Navigation to navigate through the pages
 - Use State Hook to manage state on app
-- React Native resposive fontsize with RFVALUE for different devivces
+- React Native resposive fontsize with RFVALUE for different devices